gatis/leksika/README.md

 Word search game in Latvian for Android OS

 ##Features
-This fork is different from Healeys and Serwylos versions as the classes related to dictionary build and search are rewritten.
+This fork is different from Healeys and Serwylos versions as the classes related to dictionary build and search are replaced.
 Original dictionary build and search supported only 26 letters.
 Many changes were needed to  support more than 32 characters so eventually
 I rewrote original Trie and dictionary related classes to use DAWG (see Credits).
 In theory (only Latvian characters tested) the new dictionary supports all UTF-8 letters